 - If you are not using an off-axis Coudé target, you MUST enter as value of COU.GS.MAG the visual magnitude of your target.
 The minimum allowed magnitude (i.e. maximum flux) is -1.0 with the UTs and -1.7 with the ATs. - If the target or the off-axis guide star is a variable star, the magnitude of the star when it is at its maximum of brightness (i.e., the minimum magnitude) should be given for COU.GS.MAG, this to prevent the photodiodes of the Coudé detectors from being overilluminated for having set up an underestimated neutral density.
 Also, a comment should be added in the OB, specifying the magnitude interval of the star. - If Coudé guiding cannot be used with the science target because it is too faint (COU.
 AG.GSSOURCE=NONE), the keyword COU.AG.GSSOURCE of the corresponding calibrator must also be set at NONE (to keep consistency in the observing conditions). - Because a part of the MIDI observation software uses the Tcl language which performs a substitution of any expression between brackets ([and]), the narrow band filter names containing brackets have to use backslash (\) characters before bracket characters. - If no off-axis guiding is used (COU.AG.GSSOURCE=SCIENCE), COU.AG.ALPHA, COU.AG.
 DELTA, and COU.GS.MAG can be left at zero. - The angle of chopping on sky (TEL.CHOP.POSANG) corresponds to the direction on sky where the target is "moved", when the telescope is in off-source position.
 North corresponds to $+\delta$ and east to $+\alpha$ on the celestial sphere.
 Note that the chopping angle defined by the keyword is the opposite of the position angle (defined counter-clockwise from north to east on the celestial sphere).
 Hence, if TEL.CHOP.POSANG=0 (north), the telescope position on sky will chop between the target and a position at south of the target.
 If TEL.CHOP.POSANG=90 (west), the telescope position on sky will chop between the target and a position at east of the target.
 If TEL.CHOP.POSANG=180 (south), the telescope position on sky will chop between the target and a position at north of the target.
-If TEL.CHOP.POSANG=270 (east), the telescope position on sky will chop between the target and a position at west of the target. - The values of SEQ.CORR.IRFLUX and SEQ.UNCORR.IRFLUX are used by the software to automatically adjust parameters like DIT.
-The value of SEQ.UNCORR.IRFLUX can be found for example in the IRAS catalog.
-The value of SEQ.CORR.IRFLUX = SEQ.UNCORR.IRFLUX × visibility can obviously only correspond to a rough estimation, since the visibility is what has to be determined by the observation! - The value of SEQ.HMAG can be approximated from the visual magnitude m_V and the spectral type of the target, using the plot in the MIDI user manual. - A hidden keyword DEL.FT.SENSOR exists, which can be modified by the operator in visitor mode only.
+If TEL.CHOP.POSANG=270 (east), the telescope position on sky will chop between the target and a position at west of the target. - The value of SEQ.HMAG can be approximated from the visual magnitude m_V and the spectral type of the target, using the plot in the MIDI user manual. - A keyword DEL.FT.SENSOR exists (not visible to the user in P2PP), which can be modified by the operator in BOB (visitor mode mandatory).
 Experienced users may request to set it to NONE instead of the default value MIDI.
 Then MIDI will not send OPD corrections during the fringe track but record the fringes in staring mode (still scanning).